tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 **IPROTO_STREAM_ID** = 0x0a.
 An unsigned number that should be unique in every stream.
-In requests IPROTO_STREAM_ID is optional and is only useful for ensuring that requests within transactions are done in separate groups.
+In requests IPROTO_STREAM_ID is optional and is useful for two things: ensuring that requests within transactions are done in separate groups, and ensuring strictly consistent execution of requests (whether or not they are within transactions).
 In responses IPROTO_STREAM_ID does not appear.
 See :ref:`Binary protocol -- streams <box_protocol-streams>`.